RHIT-CSSE/csse332/docs/syllabus/syllabus.md

 ## Acknowledgments

-This syllabus was last modified by Mohammad Noureddine on Wed 27 Nov 2024.
+This syllabus was last modified by Mohammad Noureddine on Thu 06 March 2025.
 It is built on the contribution of various instructors, including Mike Hewner, Lixing Song, and Mark Hays.